michaeltrefry/Yapplr/Yapplr.Api/Production-Deployment-Guide.md

 # Deploy to your hosting provider (Vercel, Netlify, etc.)
 # Make sure to set the environment variables in your hosting platform
 ```

+**Note:** Firebase is only used in the API for mobile push notifications.
+The web frontend uses SignalR exclusively for real-time notifications.

 ## 7. Security Considerations